The iPhone may be the best learning tool ever created.

 Learning to play a musical instrument such as an acoustic guitar is a great way to improve your focus on the learning process.

-1. Songsterr – A massive catalogue of 500,000+ tabs and chords.
+1. Songsterr – A massive catalog of 500,000+ tabs and chords.
 Excellent visual guitar engine for learning and playing.

 2. Video Guitar Lessons – An excellent free app for learning to play guitar through guided instructional videos.